Karasjok Municipality

+Wildlife: 16 different bears have been in the municipality, during 2025.

 Name

 The municipal name Karasjok is a Norwegianized form of the Northern Sami language name Kárášjohka.
 The meaning of the first element is uncertain.
 It could be káráš which is the Northern Sami word for a wooden food platter, or from the Finnish word, kara, which means "something that sticks".
 The last element is johka which means "river", whose equivalent in Finnish is joki.

 The official name of the municipality was Karasjok until 1990 when it was changed to the bilingual Kárášjohka-Karasjok.
 It was the third municipality in Norway to get a Sami language name.
 In 2005, the name was again changed, such that either Kárášjohka or Karasjok can be used interchangeably.
 The spelling of the Sami language name changes depending on how it is used.
 It is called Kárášjohka when it is used alone, but it is Kárašjoga gielda when in the phrase meaning "Karasjok Municipality".
 Kárašjoga gielda literally translates as Karasjok's Commune, -joga being the genitive form of the word -johka.